nouraa4/AI_LEAGUE/README.md

 ---

 ## Problem Statement

-In large-scale events like football matches and concerts, crowd congestion at gates can lead to:
+In large-scale events like football matches and concerts, especially with Saudi Arabia hosting the FIFA World Cup 2030, crowd congestion at gates becomes a major challenge.
+It can lead to:
 - Delayed entry for attendees
 - Higher risk of stampedes
 - Difficulties in managing visitor flow